Setting up a group

 “Being able to see that other women were having similar worries to me and were able to express them in a journal as well as talk about them, was really helpful.”

 Thinking of setting up your own Maternal Journal group?
 Please contact Laura, the project producer, who will help guide and support you.
-All the resources you need are on our website, including ready-made journaling guides, helpful resources and a toolkit.
+All the resources you need are on our website, including ready-made journaling guides, inspiration pages and a toolkit.

 Journaling together is a great way to share experiences and feelings in safe space while getting support and learning from each other.